redis/node-redis/README.md

 ### Cluster

 Connecting to a cluster is a bit different.
-Create the client by specifying the root nodes in your cluster and then use it like a non-clustered client:
+Create the client by specifying some (or all) of the nodes in your cluster and then use it like a non-clustered client:

 ```typescript
 import { createCluster } from 'redis';